Barton County: 300 vaccines administered in 2 hours

 The staff had to turn residents away two hours before the drive-thru opened.

-Don Harrison was the first person to line up, at 7 am.
-He said he waited 8 and a half hours to get the vaccine.
+Don Harrison was the first person to line up, at 7 a.m.
+He said he waited over eight hours to get the vaccine.

 “It is so I can get back to work,” said Don Harrison.
 “I feel better now that I got it.”